markm208/storyteller/README.md

 # Storyteller
 While writing code we generate many creative ideas.
 We visualize our systems from different perspectives and weigh different options.
 Eventually, we make decisions about how our systems will evolve.
 Sometimes we make mistakes or learn more about what we are building and have to go back and revise our code.

 Often, there is not a good place to write down our thoughts and ideas about the development process.
-It can be difficult to learn from experienced developers because we don't get to see them make their decisions and hear the reasons why they made them.
+It can be difficult to learn from experienced developers because we don't get to see them make their decisions or hear the reasons why they made them.
 A less experienced developer can learn a great deal from a more experienced one if they can get inside the head of the more experienced developer and be walked through the 'why'.

 Storyteller records all of the changes made during programming sessions and allows them to be played back and annotated.
 This allows developers to reflect on what they have done, write down their thoughts, and draw pictures to tell the story of how their code has evolved.